JuanBrachoDev/Milestone-One/README.md

 ### Code

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.
+-   [Markdown Guide](https://www.markdownguide.org/): As a guide to create the readme file.
 -   [Hover.css](https://ianlunn.github.io/Hover/): For the hover effects applied to buttons throughout the page.
 -   [Hyde-Design](https://www.hyde-design.co.uk/joomla-bites/80-create-a-css-slideshow-no-javascript-required): For the carousel slideshow at the start of the page.
--   [Free Frontend](https://freefrontend.com/css-image-effects/): For the rotating images effect in the **activities** section.
+-   [Free Frontend](https://freefrontend.com/css-image-effects/): For the rotating image effect in the **activities** section.
 -   [Code Institute](https://codeinstitute.net/): For the code used in the social media links in the **footer**.
 -   [Stack Overflow](https://stackoverflow.com/): As a general point of reference.
 -   [W3Schools](https://www.w3schools.com/): As a general point of reference.